ricochhet/HunterPie.DamageChat/README.md

 # HunterPie - Damage Chat

-**Note: Some users may experience errors when using this plugin, but the reason for this is unknown.**
+> **NOTE:** Some users may experience errors when using this plugin, but the reason for this is unknown.

 This plugin sends the damage dealt of each member to chat.

 ## Installation